ReisTecnologia/abc/README.md

 MY_AWS_DB_ACCESS_KEY_ID
 ```

 with the value being your AWS Access Key ID with permissions to access your Dynamodb.
+On IAM console: `AmazonDynamoDBFullAccess`.

 ```
  MY_AWS_DB_SECRET_ACCESS_KEY
 ```

 with the value being your AWS Secret Key with permissions to access your Dynamodb.
+On IAM console: `AmazonDynamoDBFullAccess`.

 ```
 MY_AWS_BUCKET_ACCESS_KEY_ID
 ```

 with the value being your AWS Access Key ID with permissions to access your S3 Bucket.
+On IAM console: `AmazonS3FullAccess`.

 ```
 MY_AWS_BUCKET_SECRET_ACCESS_KEY
 ```

 with the value being your AWS Secret Key with permissions to access your S3 Bucket.
+On IAM console: `AmazonS3FullAccess`.

 ```
 MY_AWS_BUCKET_NAME